What is Sivananda Yoga

 I just started doing yoga consistently about a month ago.
 I try to do it every morning if i have time.
 I do follow a dvd that lasts about 30 minutes.
 I have found that learning the name of the poses has helped, so that I don’t always have to watch while performing the moves.
 I suggest watching the routines, listening to the instructor explain the moves several times, then start the routine.
 It really has made me feel taller all day long, and feel good about myself. i think I am going to read more about sivananda and give it a try.
 I don’t really have 90 minutes every time I do yoga, are there shorter programs?

 Great question, Ernest!
-Options for shortened variations of the basic 90-minute Sivananda class are provided in the Sivananda Companion to Yoga, with illustrations and everything.
-Get a copy for yourself!
+Options for shortened variations of the basic 90-minute Sivananda class are provided in Sivananda Yoga books.
+A teacher would also be able to help you with modifications.

 I used to do yoga a few years back, i took a class for the fall term, it was actually really fun and relaxing and i was surprised to see that i actually lost some weight with it.